Mail shipping is now closed until November. Onsite pickup of new orders is still open

 All ORDERING will now happen through the online store.
 The "STORE BUTTON" is in the main header or just below.

-Most packages go out Monday to minimise mail time.
+Most packages go out Monday to minimize mail time.
 Shipping within BC can happen throughout the year.
 Shipping to the eastern provinces is open from November to April and excludes cold-sensitive plants such as citrus.

 We ship via Canada Post.
 The store will calculate a custom shipping rate based on your exact order and address.
 Average rates are as follows: 1-6 plants to Vancouver Island/Lower Mainland: approx. $29-35.
 1-6 plants to the rest of BC: approx. $40-50.
-1-6 plants east of BC: approx $50.
+1-6 plants east of BC: approx. $50.

 Adding extra tall plants and/or more than 6 plants will add approx. $10-$15 to the previous numbers because of Canada Post "over-sized" surcharges.

 Shipping time, door to door, is usually 2-3 days for the plants in the west and around 5 days to Ontario.
 Large orders ($1000-$2000) by mail are possible for around $150-$200 in S&H.